Pinoy Cooking, other Food Recipes

 noche buena

-Here is our recipe for Cheese Fondue
+Here is the first recipe for Cheese Fondue

 1/2 pound imported Swiss cheese, shredded